Reyflect/finalexam/README.md

 DB_USERNAME=root
 DB_PASSWORD=SamplePassword
 ```
-6. Once all the database configurations are done, save the copy of .env.example file and rename the file to **.env**
+6. Once all the database configurations are done, save the file and rename the it to **.env**
 7. Generate the key for the .env file by running:
 ```
 php artisan key:generate
 ```
-9. Create the database by running:
+8. Create the database by running:
 ```
 php artisan migrate
 ```